-This week a young man asked me, "Does water affect weight?"
-After some digging, I realized he has been observing his mother use one of the 45 Day Plans to lose weight / get fit and this program requires the user to drink more water than they normally would - up to 3-4 quarts a day!!
+This week, a young man asked me, "Does water affect weight?"
+After some digging, I realized he has been observing his mother use one of the 45 Day Plans to lose weight and get fit, and this program requires the user to drink more water than they normally would -- up to 3-4 quarts a day.

-Most people do not drink enough water in a day PERIOD.
-The Mayo Clinic states, "Water is your body's principal chemical component, making up, on average, 60 percent of your body weight.
+Most people do not drink enough water in a day.
+The Mayo Clinic states, "Water is your body's principal chemical component, making up, on average, 60% of your body weight.
 Every system in your body depends on water.
 For example, water flushes toxins out of vital organs, carries nutrients to your cells and provides a moist environment for ear, nose and throat tissues.
 Lack of water can lead to dehydration, a condition that occurs when you don't have enough water in your body to carry out normal functions.
 Even mild dehydration can drain your energy and make you tired.

-Many doctors agree that eight ounces of water - eight times a day (2 quarts) has no scientific backing.
-This is true!
-Water intake does not and probably should not have a universal standard as water intake depends on the individual / environment / activity level, etc...
+Many doctors agree that eight ounces of water eight times a day (two quarts) has no scientific backing.
+This is true.
+Water intake does not and probably should not have a universal standard as water intake depends on the individual, environment, activity level, etc.

 The explanation of this question has a few levels of details, so it is broken up in the following sections:

-Daily Weight Gain - By drinking more water per day, you will have a series of weight gains throughout the day as a quart (32 oz) of water weighs two pounds.
-So, as I write this article and sip from my 32 oz glass, I will gain two lbs in the next 90 minutes.
-Now, I will likely be interrupted by Mother Nature and lose 1-2 lbs from the previous 32 oz glass of water I drank after my early workout.
-The easy answer is yes - drinking water does affect weight significantly enough to be seen on a scale immediately.
-Usually, in a 24 hour period, you will cycle through this process of gaining water weight and losing water weight and have either a net loss or stable weight for the day.
+Daily weight gain: By drinking more water per day, you will have a series of weight gains throughout the day as a quart (32 ounces) of water weighs two pounds.
+So, as I write this article and sip from my 32-ounce glass, I will gain two pounds in the next 90 minutes.
+Now, I likely will be interrupted by Mother Nature and lose 1-2 pounds from the previous 32-ounce glass of water I drank after my early workout.
+The easy answer is yes; drinking water affects weight significantly enough to be seen on a scale immediately.
+Usually, in a 24-hour period, you will cycle through this process of gaining water weight and losing water weight and have either a net loss or stable weight for the day.

-What About Weight Loss? - Here is where I came up with the saying - "Want to Lose weight? - Just Add Water!"
+What about weight loss?
+Here is where I came up with the saying, "Want to Lose weight?
+Just Add Water!"
 Adding more water to your diet will help you lose weight a few ways.
-ONE - hunger suppressant - you will not be as hungry when drinking water through the day as your stomach will constantly have something flowing through it.
-TWO - when your body realizes it is getting enough water, it will allow you to release retained waters from your cells through digestion.
+One, you will not be as hungry when drinking water through the day as your stomach will have something constantly flowing through it.
+Two, when your body realizes it is getting enough water, it will allow you to release retained waters from your cells through digestion.

-I had a client who lost 20 pounds in one week after adding JUST water to his diet.
-He was so bloated, his rings did not fit him, stomach was large, and socks would indent his lower legs when he removed them.
-Have you ever felt bloated, hands and feet puffy, belly extended - well this is your body holding onto water.
-This could also be a symptom of a variety of medical issues so alerting your doctor is never a bad idea when bloated for long periods of time with no relief.
-But it is also easily removed by adding water if you are just bloated due to dehydration or high sodium diet.
+I had a client who lost 20 pounds in one week after adding just water to his diet.
+He was so bloated that his rings did not fit him, is stomach was large, and his socks would indent his lower legs when he removed them.
+Have you ever felt bloated, hands and feet puffy, belly extended?
+Well, this is your body holding on to water.
+This also could be a symptom of a variety of medical issues, so alerting your doctor is never a bad idea when bloated for long periods of time with no relief.
+But it is also removed easily by adding water if you are just bloated due to dehydration or a high-sodium diet.

-Replacement of water lost - Humans sweat, digest, and breathe.
+Replacement of water lost.
+Humans sweat, digest, and breathe.
 All three are processes that help our bodies to expel water.
-These fluids should be replaced and depending on your activity level and environment, your replacement maybe significantly different that someone with a different lifestyle.
+These fluids should be replaced, and depending on your activity level and environment, your replacement may be significantly different than someone with a different lifestyle.
 Regardless, everyone needs water.
 The amazing thing about the human body is that it is capable of pulling water out of every piece of food we eat.
-So by eating, you can actually survive and have enough water in your body to excrete toxins, sweat (some), and breathe.
-You can also lose significant weight through sweating (like wrestlers cutting weight).
-This is not healthy as you are also losing vital electrolytes that is not replaced will negatively affect performance and could cause death.
-However, what performance fitness experts agree on is that additional water will help us perform better by staving off dehydration, overheating, and even heat stroke.
-A common formula is to take 1/2 to 2/3 of your bodyweight in pounds and replace that many ounces of water in a 24 hour period.
-For instance, I am 200lbs so I typically get 100 oz of water a day - especially after exercise.
+So by eating, you actually can survive and have enough water in your body to excrete toxins, sweat (some), and breathe.
+You can lose significant weight through sweating (like wrestlers cutting weight).
+This is not healthy because you are losing vital electrolytes that, if not replaced, will affect performance negatively and could cause death.
+However, what performance fitness experts agree on is that additional water will help us perform better by staving off dehydration, overheating, and even heatstroke.
+A common formula is to take a half to two-thirds of your body weight in pounds and replace that many ounces of water in a 24-hour period.
+For instance, I am 200 pounds, so I typically get 100 ounces of water a day, especially after exercise.

-Too much water - How much is too much?
+Too much water.
+How much is too much?
 I tackled this one a few years ago when a water drinking contest on the radio actually caused someone to die from water intoxication.
-That person had downed nearly two gallons within a short period of time (less than 2 hours).
-This caused her body to shut down causing kidney failure as well as electrolyte imbalances that affect all organ function.
-Many endurance athletes have died from the same issues, however they sweat profusely and re-hydrated with ONLY water and had the same electrolyte imbalances that caused death.
-When drinking water after sweating profusely, you should consider foods or supplements with electrolytes (sodium, potassium, etc) so that does not happen.
-I like to eat a can of chicken noodle soup after a workout where I lose 5-7 lbs of water through sweating - it can happen in humid or arid environments.
-The chicken noodle soup (especially kids double noodle style) can offer several hundred milligrams of sodium and potassium - much more than sports drinks.
+That person had downed nearly two gallons within a short period of time (less than two hours).
+This caused her body to shut down, experiencing kidney failure as well as electrolyte imbalances that affect all organ function.
+Many endurance athletes have died from the same issues; they sweat profusely, rehydrated with only water and had the same electrolyte imbalances that caused death.
+When drinking water after sweating profusely, you should consider foods or supplements with electrolytes (sodium, potassium, etc.) so that does not happen.
+I like to eat a can of chicken noodle soup after a workout when I lose 5-7 pounds of water through sweating; it can happen in humid or arid environments.
+The chicken noodle soup (especially kids' double noodle style) can offer several hundred milligrams of sodium and potassium, much more than sports drinks.

 Check out Too Much Water

-Another question to ask is "HOW does water affect weight loss?"
-Over the course of a 10 day period, you can see significant weight loss by adding water to your daily intake.
+Another question to ask is: "How does water affect weight loss?"
+Over a 10-day period, you can see significant weight loss by adding water to your daily intake.
 So, let's see for ourselves. (try at own risk)

-Take a 10 Day Challenge - Below is a chart that will take you through a ten day extra water consuming process to show you that a few quarts of water a day will make you feel better, make skin look better, make you less hungry, and best of all help you release water that is retained in your body's cells - perhaps you will lose some weight:
+Take a 10-day challenge: Below is a chart that will take you through a 10-day extra water-consuming process to show you that a few quarts of water a day will make you feel better, make skin look better, make you less hungry, and -- best of all -- help you release water that is retained in your body's cells - perhaps you will lose some weight: